tonytrawl/WatchTowarr/README.md

 - **Docker image** — runs anywhere Docker does: **Linux, NAS (Synology/unRAID), Windows, macOS.** This is the recommended way to run it on a server.
 See the [Docker](#docker) section above.
 - **Standalone `.exe`** — **Windows only.** This is the desktop build with the system-tray icon, for running on your everyday Windows PC.

-So: if you're on Linux or a NAS, use Docker — it's fully supported.
-The native desktop app is Windows-only for now; a native Linux build may follow if there's interest.
+So: if you're on Linux, use Docker — it's fully supported.
+The native desktop app is Windows-only for now; a native MacOs build may follow if there's interest.
 Either way, open an issue and let me know what you're running.

 ## Feedback